NXPHoverGames/RDDRONE-BMS772/README.md

 # RDDRONE-BMS772
 NuttX source code for RDDRONE-BMS772

+To view the gitbook of this product see https://nxp.gitbook.io/rddrone-bms772/ To view the design files and the product on the NXP webpage see https://www.nxp.com/design/designs/rddrone-bms772-smart-battery-management-for-mobile-robotics:RDDRONE-BMS772

 This readme files will explain how to get the right nuttx and nuttx-apps repository with the BMS3.4 patches and build the BMS software (create a binary file).
 This will work best on a linux machine, you could use a virtual machine for it.

+See this webpage for the NuttX quickstart guide: https://nuttx.apache.org/docs/latest/quickstart/quickstart.html

 ## Get the incubator nuttx and apps
 Make a usefull folder to place the files in, like drones.